 Cleared Resource Offers for Energy, Regulation-Up, Regulation-Down, Spinning Reserve and/or Supplemental Reserve, in MW;

-Cleared Offers for Energy associated with Resource Offers also represent a physical Resource commitment schedule that forms the basis for the Current Operating Plan for the upcoming Operating Day.commitment
+Cleared Offers for Energy associated with Resource Offers represent a physical Resource commitment schedule that forms the basis for the Current Operating Plan for the upcoming Operating Day.
+Market Participants should consider Resource commitment schedules resulting from SPP commitment of Resources with a Commit Status of “Market” or “Reliability as SPP start-up orders and shut-down orders.

-Resources committed by SPP in the DA Market that incur one or more start-up costs within the Operating Day as a result of the SPP DA Market commitment are guaranteed to receive revenues that are at least equal to the Resource Offer costs for the associated cleared amount of Energy, Regulation-Up, Regulation-Down Spinning Reserve and/or Supplemental Reserve.
+Resources committed by SPP in the DA Market with a Commit Status of “Market” or “Reliability” are guaranteed to receive DA Market revenues that are at least equal to the DA Market Resource Offer costs for the associated cleared amount of Energy, Regulation-Up, Regulation-Down Spinning Reserve and/or Supplemental Reserve.
+See Section 4.5.8.12 for additional details.